Grilled Flank Steak

 In a ziptop plastic bag, combine extra virgin olive oil, balsamic vinegar, Dijon mustard, chopped rosemary, pressed or minced fresh garlic, salt, and pepper:

-The plastic bag allows us to use and waste less marinade, and properly coat the beef in flavor.
+The plastic bag allows us to use and waste less marinade, and is the best way to properly coat the beef in flavor.

 Swish the marinade around to combine it, then inspect your piece of beef.
-The end on the right gets a little bit thin, but I prefer not to trim it and just have a “crispy bit” on the edge that I know will get slightly overcooked.
+The end on the right gets a little bit thin, which is typical when you buy a whole flank steak, but I prefer not to trim it and just have a “crispy bit” on the edge that I know will get slightly overcooked.
 However, feel free to trim the meat if you prefer.

 Place the flank in the marinade bag, and squeeze out as much air as possible.